SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

  </details>

+->

  ## Summary

- You have implemented checks (validations) and determinations to prepare the data that is sent via EML to the released API.
+ You have implemented an adjustment to the Fiori elements UI and a  determination to calculate a new order ID.

  you can continue with the next exercise - **[Exercise 4: Developer extensibility](../ex4/README.md)**.